rehierl/node-tree-outliner/3-basic-design/3-6-2-extensions.md

 <!-- ======================================================================= -->
 # Design - extending the default definitions

-The focus of the following considerations is not to define entirely new types of sectioning nodes, but to evaluate those options which allow to deviate from the default definition of sectioning nodes.
+The focus of the following considerations is not to define new types of sectioning nodes, but to evaluate those options which allow to deviate from the default definitions.
 Hence, the first step is to take a look at those aspects that can be altered.
+These options then allow to extend the definition of sectioning nodes by certain modifiers.

-Note that such options can be used to define modifiers which extend the default definition of sectioning nodes.
-Consequently, such modifiers are intended to alter the definition of sectioning nodes while maintaining consistency with the default definitions.
+Note that such modifiers have the purpose to alter the definition of sectioning nodes while maintaining consistency with the default definitions.

 <!-- ======================================================================= -->
 ## available options